-(1) Elimination of Unreasonable Duplication and/or Excessive Overconcentration in the Grant Allocation i) Towards elimination of "Unreasonable Duplication and/or Excessive Overconcentration" () of competitive research funds, relevant information on funding applications is shared among the pertinent ministries and funding agencies, making use of the Cross-ministerial Research and Development management system (e-Rad).
+(1) Elimination of Unreasonable Duplication and/or Excessive Overconcentration in the Grant Allocation

-Therefore, applicants, when submitting more than one KAKENHI applications and/or other competitive research funds, are urged to prepare their application documents with due care to clearly state the differences between the project to be submitted and their other projects so as to make it clear that they do not constitute unreasonable duplication.

-In case a particular KAKENHI application is recognized as constituting a case of unreasonable duplication and/or excessive overconcentration, that application may not be granted.

-- ii) The following conducts may result in rejection of the research project, cancellation of grant, or reduction of the research budget: untruthful statement or misrepresentation in any of the entry of the status of applications and acquisitions of other competitive research funds (including those of other ministries) and other grants in the research proposal document (such as name of research grant, title of research project, research period, amount of budget, effort, affiliated institution/position upon application/acquisition of such grants, etc.); if it is found that the applicant has not appropriately shared with his/her affiliated research institution, the information necessary to ensure the transparency of all research activities that he/she is involved in, including information on supports other than monetary funds, for example, through the provision of facilities and/or equipment. - iii) Inquiries on the status of acceptance of facilities and/or equipment used for the research, the status of management of such facilities/equipment, and request for other information may be made to researchers, etc.
+- i) Towards elimination of "Unreasonable Duplication and/or Excessive Overconcentration" () of competitive research funds, relevant information on funding applications is shared among the pertinent ministries and funding agencies, making use of the Cross-ministerial Research and Development management system (e-Rad). - Therefore, applicants, when submitting more than one KAKENHI applications and/or other competitive research funds, are urged to prepare their application documents with due care to clearly state the differences between the project to be submitted and their other projects so as to make it clear that they do not constitute unreasonable duplication. - In case a particular KAKENHI application is recognized as constituting a case of unreasonable duplication and/or excessive overconcentration, that application may not be granted. - ii) Applicants are urged to state in the Research Proposal Document the status of applications and acquisitions of other competitive research funds (including those of other ministries) and other research grants (such as name of research grant, title of research project, research period, amount of budget, effort, etc.) as well as the information on all affiliated institutions and positions (such as side jobs, participation in a foreign recruitment program, position of professor emeritus without employment contract, etc.).
+Untruthful statement or misrepresentation may result in rejection of the research project, cancellation of grant, or reduction of the research budget. - iii) Applicants are required to make a pledge that they have appropriately reported to their affiliated research institutions the information necessary to ensure the transparency of all research activities that they are involved in, including information on research funds and side jobs, etc., as well as information on donations and information on supports other than monetary funds, for example, through the provision of facilities and/or equipment.
+The status of pledge will be confirmed with e-Rad registration details.
+Please note that applicants cannot make applications if they have not made a pledge.
+If it is found that applicants have not appropriately made reports contrary to their pledge, it may result in rejection of the research project, cancellation of grant, or reduction of the research budget. - iv) Inquiries on the status of acceptance of facilities and/or equipment used for the research, the status of management of such facilities/equipment, and request for other information may be